mariusaarsnes/it2810-webutvikling-h17-prosjekt-4-group-50/README.md

    `ng build --watch`

-   Our website will now be build and be hosted on localhost:8084
+   Our website will now be built locally and are hosted on localhost:8084